RCA 8-PT-7012 (8-PT-7030) Television (1956)

 Tests revealed no obviously bad components in the brightness and contrast circuits, but I went ahead and replaced a couple of resistors that were somewhat out of range.
 The brightness was still weak, however.
 The picture was barely watchable even with the brightness control turned up all the way.

-Eric, who has worked on these sets before, suggested that I adjust the ion trap, a frequent cause of dim picture.
+Eric, who has worked on these sets before, suggested that I adjust the ion trap magnet, a common cause of dim picture.
 An ion trap was a new concept to my beginner's mind, so I pulled out one of my old TV books for an explanation.

-In a nutshell, the ion trap is a gizmo that prevents ions from the picture tube anode from striking the screen's inner surface, thus avoiding damage known as ion burn.
-The book said, as Eric had suggested, that a misadjusted ion trap could make it impossible to obtain sufficient brightness on the screen no matter how the brightness control was adjusted.
+In a nutshell, the ion trap magnet prevents ions from the picture tube gun from striking the screen's inner surface, thus avoiding damage known as ion burn.
+The book said, as Eric had suggested, that a misadjusted ion trap would make it impossible to obtain sufficient brightness on the screen no matter how the brightness control was adjusted.

 Sure enough, when I pushed the collar in, the picture immediately grew brighter.
-Working a bit at a time, I finally adjusted the trap to the point where the picture had normal brightness.
+Working a bit at a time, I adjusted the trap so that the picture had normal brightness.

 Adjusting the Picture

-Now I needed to center the picture vertically and horizontally, and to adjust for best height and width.
-This is best done with a TV test pattern, but I don't have any equipment that can provide such a signal.
+Now I needed to center the picture vertically and horizontally, and adjust the height and width.
+This is best done with a TV test pattern, but at this early stage in my TV fixing career, I didn't have any equipment to provide such a signal.
 As a substitute, I placed another working TV nearby for comparison and tuned both sets to a news broadcast.
+(News and sports programs often have horizontal information bars at the bottom or top of the screen.)

 I started by adjusting the vertical height, linearity, and width.
-Those controls are on the bottom of the TV, so you have to make the adjustments with the chassis lying on its side.
+Those controls are on the bottom of the TV, so you make the adjustments with the chassis lying on its side.

 Then I turned the TV right side up to get access to the centering adjusters.
 These are two toothed, flat metal circles that go around the picture tube neck, right behind the yoke adjuster, which looks like a fat black plastic gear.
 A slot in the top of the metal picture tube shield gives access to all three adjusters.

 With the picture centered, I finally tried adjusting the yoke to eliminate the horizontal slant.
-As Eric again pointed out, you need to loosen a large Philips head screw farther back on the CRT shield to loosen the yoke.
-The next photo shows how this is done.
+To do this, you need to loosen a large Philips head screw farther back on the CRT shield to free the yoke.

-To get access to the Philips screw, I had to loosen and slide back the RF/IF chassis, and use a small screwdriver with a right-angle tip.
+To access the Philips screw, I had to loosen and slide back the RF/IF chassis and then use a small screwdriver with a right-angle tip.

-Once the yoke was loose, I turned the TV back upright and carefully inserted a plastic adjustment tool into the access slot, gently rotating the yoke adjuster in the direction needed to level the picture.
+After the yoke was free, I turned the TV upright and carefully inserted a plastic adjustment tool into the access slot, gently rotating the yoke adjuster to level the picture.
 Then I put the TV back on its side, tightened the screw, and rechecked the picture's leveling, which looked perfect.

 Is It Finished, or . . .